Princess Catherine Cancer: What Is Preventative Chemotherapy? - UrduPoint

 "I run a clinic for early-onset cancer in adults and we are seeing more and more people in their 40s with cancer," he said.

-Shivan Sivakumar, a oncology expert at the University of Birmingham said "there is an epidemic currently" of people under 50 getting cancer.
+Shivan Sivakumar, an oncology expert at the University of Birmingham said "there is an epidemic currently" of people under 50 getting cancer.

 "It is unknown the cause of this, but we are seeing more patients getting abdominal cancers," he said.

+Ng pointed out that research from the American Cancer Society released this year showed that younger adults were the only age group in which cancer increased between 1995 and 2020.

+"There is an urgent need for research into the causes of this uptick," Ng said.

-Research published in the BMJ journal last week found that cancer cases among people in the UK aged 35-69 had risen over the last quarter of a century.
+Research published in the BMJ journal last week said that cancer cases among people aged 35-69 in Britain also rose over the last quarter of a century.

 "The younger you are, the more likely you are to tolerate chemotherapy well," Sivakumar said.